ayaderaghul/ayaderaghul/README.md

 <br>

 - 👋 Hi, I’m @ayaderaghul.
 I have a PhD in Economics and self study Computer Science.
 - 👀 I’m interested in modeling/software/data.
-Here is demo of some of my projects: <a href="https://foremost-abalone-linen.glitch.me">MoveNet scoring yoga poses</a> and <a href="https://huggingface.co/ayaderaghul/photo2monet">cycleGAN model to convert photos into Monet</a>.
-I have coded simulations for my thesis for evolutionary algorithm in game theory.
+I have coded simulations for my thesis for evolutionary algorithm in game theory using functional language Racket (Scheme/LISP).
 I have had grants to speak about those simulations in conferences worldwide.
 - 💞️ I’m looking to collaborate
 - 📫 How to reach me: nguyenlinhchi09@gmail.com